 5. Yonex Nanoray Z Speed

-When it comes to drives and balance, Nanoray Z Speed is the best badminton racket for defense in 2020.
-This racquet is trusted for great responsive speed and quickness to cut through the wind.
+When it comes to drives and balance, Nanoray Z Speed is the best badminton rackets on the defensive court.
+This bat is trusted for great responsive speed and quickness to cut through the wind.

 The best part?
-It is super lightweight, increasing swing speed by 10%, making the fastest smash world record in 2013.
-It gives the smashing power as similar to Voltric Z force due to weight distribution despite being light-head.
+It is super lightweight, increasing swing speed by 10% that made the world record in 2013.
+The smashing power is due to the technically distributed load on key points in design, despite being light.

 Construction Material: H.M.
 Graphite, Ex-HMG, Sonic Metal, Nanometric, X-FULLERENE

 6. Yonex Astrox 88 D

 Coming down to the list, the product Astrox 88 D is made for backcourt doubles due to more flexibility in the upper head.
 It delivers fierce, strong, and clear smashes perfect for defense.
 It is one of the finest and highest-grossing products on some of the top main worldwide racket suppliers.